Auditory Processing Disorder

 APD Evaluation

 Please start by reviewing SAS' general documentation guidelines.
-It is helpful when students seeking accommodations for Auditory Processing Disorder (APD), sometimes called Central Auditory Processing Disorder (or CAPD) provide a full evaluation (the SCAN, a screener, is not sufficient) that was completed by a licensed audiologist within the last 3 years.
+When students are seeking accommodations for Auditory Processing Disorder (APD) or Central Auditory Processing Disorder (or CAPD), it is helpful for them to provide the full evaluation that was completed by a licensed audiologist within the last 3 years (the SCAN, a screener, is not sufficient) .
 A full APD evaluation would include the following minimum diagnostic requirements:

 • The administration of at least four of the following tests including their subtest scores: